EdwinChua/Team7ADProjectMVCNew/Team7ADProjectMVC/Readme.txt

 1. Run the queries in DatabaseTableQueries.sql / run the backup of the database provided
-2. Run the aspnetdb.bak to add the user accounts for Windows Authentication
+2. Run the aspnetdb.bak to add the user accounts for Windows Authentication.
+The password for all accounts are: 'password!'
 3. Run/Deploy the project
 	- It is recommended to publish to C:\inetpub\wwwroot
-3. Go to localhost/login.aspx and login with the user name and password.
+4. Go to localhost/login.aspx and login with the user name and password.
 The users and their roles are listed below.

 	UserId	Name						Department				Role
 		1	Jenny Wong Mei Lin			STORE					Store Representative